 To manage your manager’s expectations, you first have to know precisely what is expected of you.

-The very first step is that you have a job description that covers all of the skills and tasks that your boss requires of you, this, unfortunately, is very very rare!
-Job descriptions for assistants are sketchy at best and often have a phrase such as ‘and anything else that might be needed’ or ‘and ad hoc duties’.
+The very first step is that you have a job description that covers all of the skills and tasks that your boss requires of you.
+This, unfortunately, is very, very rare!
+Job descriptions for assistants are sketchy at best and often have phrases such as ‘and anything else that might be needed’ or ‘and ad hoc duties’.

 If you have a detailed job spec, this will work in your favour.
 If not, it is worth asking your manager if you can flesh out a few more specific tasks.
 Do this tomorrow, don’t wait for your next performance review.

 As I’ve always said, communicating with your manager is key to EVERYTHING!

 It is essential when it comes to managing expectations.
 You must have regular and face to face contact with your manager.
 If you do not, it will jeopardise your working relationship because how will you know what your boss is thinking and what is expected of you?

 A continual dialogue is so meaningful.